ScottEKendall/Microsoft-Platform-SSO/README.md

 ### 1. Company Portal ###

 * You need to install v5.2404.0 or newer in your prestage enrollment (for new enrollments) or install via policy (to existing users).
-Company Portal can be downloaded [here](https://go.microsoft.com/fwlink/?linkid=853070)
+Here's a direct download for the Company Portal installer: https://go.microsoft.com/fwlink/?linkid=853070

 ### 2. Create pSSO Configuration Profile ###

-When setting up the Configuration Profile, you can use either the Microsoft [docs](https://learn.microsoft.com/en-us/intune/intune-service/configuration/use-enterprise-sso-plug-in-macos-with-intune?tabs=prereq-jamf-pro%2Ccreate-profile-jamf-pro) or JAMF [docs](https://learn.jamf.com/en-US/bundle/technical-articles/page/Platform_SSO_for_Microsoft_Entra_ID.html#ariaid-title9).
+When setting up the Configuration Profile, you can use either the Microsoft [docs](https://learn.microsoft.com/en-us/intune/intune-service/configuration/use-enterprise-sso-plug-in-macos-with-intune?tabs=prereq-jamf-pro%2Ccreate-profile-jamf-pro) or Jamf Pro [docs](https://learn.jamf.com/en-US/bundle/technical-articles/page/Platform_SSO_for_Microsoft_Entra_ID.html#ariaid-title9).
 I have included screenshots of my setup for easier reference:

 ![](./JAMF_Configuration_Policy_Summary.png)
 ![](./JAMF_Configuration_Poicy_SSO_Payload1.png)
 ![](./JAMF_Configuration_Poicy_SSO_Payload2.png)
 ![](./JAMF_Configuration_Poicy_SSO_Payload3.png)

-Please note: you must configure an Associate Domain payload, but it does NOT need to have anything in it, just configure it...
+Please note: you must configure an Associate Domain payload, but it does NOT need to have any contents.

-### 3. Configure ADE for Simplied Setup ###
+### 3. Configure ADE for Simplified Setup ###

 You will need to make some changes to your ADE (Automated Device Enrollment) setup to take advantage of pSSO:

-1. Navigate to JAMF > Computers > Prestage Enrollment
+1. In the Jamf Pro console, navigate to Computers > PreStage Enrollment
 2. In the General section, you need to "Enable Simplified setup" and add "com.microsoft.CompanyPortalMac" in the field

 ![](./JAMF_ADE_General.png)